rollyourown-xyz/ryo-website-content/content/rollyourown/single_server_projects/projects/grav_cms/index.md

 The project installation consists of a number of containers deployed on the host server.

-#### HAProxy and Certbot containers
+#### Loadbalancer / TLS proxy container

-The HAProxy container terminates HTTP and HTTPS connections and distributes traffic to other containers.
-For [letsencrypt](https://letsencrypt.org/) TLS/SSL certificate management, traffic is routed to the certbot container.
-Any other traffic to the project domain is routed to the webserver container.
+The loadbalancer / TLS proxy container terminates HTTP and HTTPS connections and distributes traffic to other containers.
+This component is provided by a module and is a key building block for rollyourown.xyz projects.

-The certbot container uses the [ACME protocol](https://tools.ietf.org/html/rfc8555) to request and renew [letsencrypt](https://letsencrypt.org/) certificates for the project domain.
-Certificates are then made available to the HAProxy container to terminate HTTPS requests for the project.

-The combination of HAProxy and Certbot containers is a key building block for rollyourown.xyz projects.
 Further details can be found [here](/rollyourown/project_modules/load_balancer_tls_proxy/).

 #### Consul container

-The consul container provides a service registry for HAProxy backends and a key-value store for HAProxy and certbot configuration.
-This allows HAProxy and certbot to be deployed as generic containers, with the project-specific configuration provisioned on project deployment.
+The consul container provides a service registry for loadbalancer / TLS proxy backends and a key-value store for its configuration.
 The Consul container is a key building block for rollyourown.xyz projects.
 Further details can be found [here](rollyourown/project_modules/service_registry_kv_store/).

 #### Webserver container